Jianxuan-Lei/stata-dummyout/README.md

 * dummyout accepts multiple variables and does not require a loop
 * dummyout uses actual values to label generated dummies, instead of using the sequence in which dummies are generated

 The ado file for "dummyout" can be downloaded [here](https://github.com/Jianxuan-Lei/stata-dummyout).
-You are ready to go once you put it in your Stata's personal ado-file path.
+You are ready to go once you put it in your Stata's personal ado-file path (type adopath in Stata to find out your path).

-	dummyout x y z
+	.	dummyout x y z

 An Example